 Indigenous food traditions span every continent and stretch back to the beginning of human relationship with the land.
 This is not one tradition but thousands: the salmon people of the Pacific Northwest, the corn people of Mesoamerica, the rice people of the Great Lakes, the hunting people of the plains, the root people of the forests, the sea people of the coasts.

-Colonisation attempted to sever these relationships.
-Forced relocations separated peoples from ancestral lands.
-Boarding schools punished children for speaking their languages and practicing their food ways.
-Government policies destroyed buffalo herds, dammed salmon rivers, and distributed commodity foods designed to create dependency.
+Colonisation attempted to sever these relationships at the somatic level as much as the cultural.
+Forced relocations separated peopless from the ancestral lands whose seasonal rhythms regulated their circadian biology.
+Boarding schools punished children for practising their food ways : effectively severing the intergenerational transmission of embodied knowledge.
+Government policies destroyed buffalo herds, dammed salmon rivers, and distributed commodity foods designed to disrupt metabolic sovereignty and create dependency on industrial nutrition.

-Yet the knowledge survived.
-Grandmothers kept seeds hidden.
+Yet the somatic knowledge survived.
+Grandmothers kept seeds hidden in their bodies as much as in the earth.
 Elders continued to teach in secret.
-Stories preserved techniques that written records tried to erase.
-Today, Indigenous food sovereignty movements are reclaiming these traditions, not as nostalgia but as medicine for a world that has forgotten how to eat in relationship with the earth.
+Stories preserved the embodied techniques that written records tried to erase.
+Today, Indigenous food sovereignty movements are reclaiming these traditions as medicine : as the nervous system and metabolic wisdom of communities that understood the body's relationship to the land before that understanding had a name.

 The Three Sisters